Physics (PHY) - Courses

 The Learner and Learning in Science

 This is a methods course for science education majors that focuses on learning theories, equitable practices, and culturally relevant pedagogy.
-The course will draw on recommendations from state and national standards.
+The course draws on recommendations from state and national standards.
 Prerequisite: EDS 203, EDS 206; concurrent enrollment in the department's section of BIO/CHM/MTH/PHY 454 or BIO/CHM/MTH/PHY 455; admission to teacher education.
 (Cross-listed with BIO/CHM/MTH/PHY; may only earn credit in one department.)
 Consent of instructor.
 Offered Fall.

 PHY 453 Cr.1-3